mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/sql-prepared-statement.md

 ---
 title: SqlPreparedStatement class
-description: Used to implement SQL PREPARE statements.
+description: "Used to implement SQL PREPARE statements. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Used to implement SQL PREPARE statements.